-Due to coronavirus (COVID-19), all Friends of Horsted Valley meetings are temporarily on hold.
+Due to coronavirus, all consultation events are on hold.

 Horsted Valley open space is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
 Along with important landscape and ecological features it includes amenities such as football pitches, play areas and walking routes.

-We are working on a project aiming to promote access through Horsted Valley by formalising walking and cycling routes, as well as interpretation trails, so that users can learn while exercising or enjoying the site.
+We are working on a project aiming to promote access through Horsted Valley by formalising walking routes, as well as interpretation panels, so that users can learn while exercising or enjoying the site.